 - 7.1 The parties acknowledge that the Medical Council of New Zealand is currently considering possible developments to the education and training framework for first and second year House Officers.
-The parties acknowledge the potential implications of such work and will work together to ensure the potential mutual impacts on the parties add value, are constructive, and delivered by cost effective means. - 7.2 The parties acknowledge that the education of employees under a provisional general scope of practice is determined by the Medical Council and all other RMOs are training under the supervision of district health board employees and in the case of training programmes, the appropriate professional College or vocational registration training body. - 7.3 Given the importance of education and training for RMOs in so far as it is within the control of the party(s) there will be no change to the manner in which these services are provided unless agreed in accordance with this agreement. - 7.4 During the term of this Agreement the parties shall meet to consider options for future contractual relationships between the parties regarding matters discussed in this clause. - 7.5 The appointment process of each employer shall not be changed without consultation between the employer and the RDA. - 7.6 When a run change results in a reduction in ordinary hours worked there will consideration of the impact on training, and changes made to ameliorate loss of opportunity as well as to take advantage of new training opportunities.
-Activities considered as part of training and a process to be undertaken is provided in Schedule Eight.
+The parties acknowledge the potential implications of such work and will work together to ensure the potential mutual impacts on the parties add value, are constructive, and delivered by cost effective means. - 7.2 The parties acknowledge that the education of employees under a provisional general scope of practice is determined by the Medical Council and all other RMOs are training under the supervision of district health board employees and in the case of training programmes, the appropriate professional College or vocational registration training body. - 7.3 Given the importance of education and training for RMOs in so far as it is within the control of the party(s) there will be no change to the manner in which these services are provided unless agreed in accordance with this agreement. - 7.4 The appointment process of each employer shall not be changed without consultation between the employer and the RDA. - 7.5 When a run change results in a reduction in ordinary hours worked there will consideration of the impact on training, and changes made to ameliorate loss of opportunity as well as to take advantage of new training opportunities.

-7.7 The parties agree that runs initiated by the DHBs outside of the current DHB hospital setting are possible provided that these runs are suitable to meet the normal registration and training requirements of DHB hospital runs and allocated in the same manner as are runs within the DHB hospitals.
+Activities considered as part of training and a process to be undertaken is provided in Schedule Eight. - 7.6 The parties agree that runs initiated by the DHBs outside of the current DHB hospital setting are possible provided that these runs are suitable to meet the normal registration and training requirements of DHB hospital runs and allocated in the same manner as are runs within the DHB hospitals.
 During such a run (outside of the current DHB hospital setting), the RMO shall remain an employee of the DHB and the terms that apply to those runs are agreed between the parties.
 The terms and conditions of the MECA will continue to apply.